seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 At this point, the **slider thumb** and **springs** have probably launched themselves at you, so put them aside.

+A note on reassembly: the slider thumb is asymmmetrical and only goes in one way.

+{% include captioned-image.html
+url="/assets/oculus-teardown/img-11-3695.jpg"
-{% include captioned-image.html url="/assets/oculus-teardown/img-11-3695.jpg" description="I made the picture tiny because these are tiny.
-It's amazing I never lost any of these." %}
+description="I made the picture tiny because these are tiny.
+It's amazing I never lost any of these."
+%}

 Lastly, pop out the **rack gear** with a flathead screwdriver or your fingers.

+Another note on reassembly: make sure you place the rack gear so you get the full range of the slider.

 ![img-12](/assets/oculus-teardown/img-12-3698.jpg)

+TODO: Checkpoint image?

 ### 4. Outer Housing